-As of March 13, 2023, we had approximately 439 employees, including 439 full-time employees.
+As of March 12, 2024, we had approximately 460 full-time employees.
 Our human capital resources objectives include attracting and retaining well-qualified and highly skilled and motivated employees and executives.
 As of that same date, approximately 44% of our employees were represented by a labor union and covered by a collective bargaining agreement.
 We have never had a work stoppage or strike and we consider our relations with our employees to be good.